-Throughout the empirical analysis, the reform of property rights is said to have been observed in decade 2 relative to decade 1 if it occurred after decade 1 but before decade 2.
-An alternative is to assign to each decade all the events that occurred in a symmetric tenyears interval around it, e.g. 1860 is assigned all observations of married women's property rights that occur between 1855-1864.
+Throughout the empirical analysis, the reform of property rights is said to have been observed in year t if it occurred after year t - 10 but before year t, t = 1850,...,1920.
+An alternative is to assign to each decade all the events that occurred in a symmetric ten-years interval around it, e.g. 1860 is assigned all observations of married women's property rights that occur between 1855-1864.
 This alternative timing strategy yields very similar results.
-Column 1 of table 8 shows the result for the full specification including time and state/territory fixed effects.
+Column 1 of Table 8 shows the result for the full specification including time and state fixed effects.
 The quantitative effect of survival-fertility is slightly higher with this timing alternative as is the territorial effect.
-The community system is insignificant given the few observations with state/territory fixed effects.
-If the state/territory fixed effect is not included, the coefficient on the variable is quantitatively large and statistically significant in both the Probit and the OLS.
+The community system is insignificant given the few observations with state fixed effects.
+If regional dummies are employed instead, the alternative specification once again yields a large and statistically significant coefficient for the community variable in both the Probit and the OLS estimations.